Inference in balanced community modulated recursive trees: Testing in unrooted unlabelled BCMRT

 \subsection{Acknowledgement}

+The authors would like to thank two anonymous referees for their valuable remarks and suggestions.
 V.V. is supported by Israeli Science Foundation grant number 1695/20 and ERC grant 83473.
-She also acknowledges the support of foundation \textit{Ferran Sunyer i Balaguer} and \textit{Institut d'Estudis Catalans}, who helped initiate this research through a PhD student mobility scholarship in 2021.
+She also acknowledges support from the foundation \textit{Ferran Sunyer i Balaguer} and \textit{Institut d'Estudis Catalans}, who helped initiate this research through a PhD student mobility scholarship in 2021.